GRAINS-Soybeans ease on South American rainfall; wheat, corn near even

 CHICAGO, Dec 22 (Reuters) - Chicago soybean futures dropped on Thursday, pressured by South American forecasts for more rain which could relieve parched soy crops in Argentina.

-Corn and wheat traded just below even, holding on to some of the previous day's gains as extreme winter weather threatens winter wheat crops in the U.S. Plains and Midwest.
+Corn and wheat weakened, holding on to some of the previous day's gains as extreme winter weather threatens winter wheat crops in the U.S. Plains and Midwest.

 "We got some unexpected heavier rains in Argentina overnight.
 The forecast turned a little wetter going forward," said Karl Setzer, commodity risk analyst at Agrivisor.
 "Some of the risk premium that was put into the market yesterday, we're pulling back out."